chirpy2605/voron/V0/5015_Toolhead/README.md

 ![completeback](images/completeback.jpg)
 ![completeside](images/completeside.jpg)

 Offer up the cowl and extruder assembly to the X carriage and secure using 2 M3x35mm screws.
 Be careful not to catch any wires between the surfaces and that when the toolhead moves the X and Y axis endstops are triggered.
-Also check that the X axis can move completely to the left:
+Also check that the X axis can move completely to the left.

 ![mounted3](images/mounted3.jpg)